reworthrewards/creatorMarketAI/README.md

-# Static Website Deployment
+# Creator Marketing AI

-This repository is configured to automatically deploy to AWS S3 using GitHub Actions.
+This repository implements the following APIs to provide copy and image generation for marketing campaigns of our Financial Institutions to communicate affiliated merchants.

-## Setup Instructions
+## Deployment Instructions

 1. Create an S3 bucket in AWS:
    - Go to AWS S3 console